Probability of a sharp 24-hour crypto move. Higher score = higher probability.

 How it's built

-Coil Index v0.8 is a two-stage model.
+Coil Index v1.0-EXT is a two-stage model.
 Each stage runs every hour automatically.

-Coil Index measures fragility through three direct signals.
+Coil Index measures fragility through five direct signals.
 Realized volatility — the market's actual movement intensity, the most documented predictor in financial econometrics since Engle's 1982 ARCH work.
 Open interest velocity — leverage building across major venues.
 Liquidation pulse — cascade fuel measured at the source.
+Funding-price divergence — when leveraged positioning runs counter to price action, signaling crowded trades approaching forced unwind in either direction.
+Options market stress — implied volatility and put-skew premiums pricing in tail risk before it surfaces in spot.
 Each component is independently meaningful.

 The base reading isn't read in isolation.
-A second layer learns from six years of historical patterns — how a 70 reading behaves differently before a CPI release vs. on a quiet weekend, how cross-venue funding divergence amplifies fragility, how BTC-ETH correlation breaks signal regime shifts.
+A second layer learns from six years of historical patterns — how a 70 reading behaves differently before a CPI release vs. on a quiet weekend, how weekend liquidity dynamics amplify fragility, how BTC-ETH correlation breaks signal regime shifts.
 Sixteen contextual features feed into the refinement, producing the final score.

-The final score is mapped to six tiers from Calm to Cascading.
+The final score is mapped to six tiers from Quiet to Extreme.
 Methodology is versioned, tested against pre-committed predictions, and shipped only when it clears gates locked in writing before the backtest runs.

 COIL Index — Calibration